loanahoang/loanhoang.30MFF.github.io/README.md

 However, if I have more room for improvements, I would make the color palette more consistent between the book and the website.
 I would also figure out how to have the video has sound while being autoplayed and looped.
 I would also want to have more responsive panels when mouse being hovered over them.

 ## Some Footages of the Process:
+The final result is definitely different from what we initially planned (as you can compared the wireframes with the finished version of the website).

 ### Wireframes:
 ![](Comix6.png)
 ![](Comix7.png)